-This research study set out to explore the role of the hospital chaplains to understand the communication behaviors in the workplace and better understand what is included in their responsibilities.
+This research study set out to explore the role of the hospital chaplains to understand the communication behaviors in the workplace and better understand what is included in their role responsibilities.
 Although this study is complete, it is not without limitations.
 One of the limitations to this study is that this study only includes the chaplains’ perspectives.
-Although this is a strength in a way, it becomes a limitation as the participants were asked to give their perception of their job role.
-This means that the research is partially biased to the reported information of the participants.
-Future research, then, should take into consideration other perceptions of the hospital chaplain from nurses, physicians, and patients to provide information that is not coming from the chaplains themselves.

-Another limitation of the study is that the study only takes into account chaplains who work with hospitals.
+Although this is a strength in a way, the participants possess a limited perspective on their job role.
+Future research, then, should take into consideration others’ perceptions of the hospital chaplain (e.g., nurses, physicians, and patients).
+Similarly, the study only takes into account chaplains who work with hospitals.
 Thus, this study focuses on one kind of organization and cannot be generalizable to other organizations.
-In other words, the findings of this study can only be studied in the context of the hospital and health environment.
+In other words, the findings are limited to the hospital and healthcare environment.
 This excludes the role of other chaplains who work in environments such as prisons, military, politics, and academic institutions.
 Future research in this area should look at the role of chaplains in these organizations to see if similar communication behaviors are present.

-Finally, another limitation of this study is that chaplain interviews were only collected from a portion of hospital chaplains.
-In other words, every hospital chaplain was not contacted and interviewed for this research study.
-Although a significant number of chaplains were recruited, and their responses did form patterns, their responses may not be completely representative of all hospital chaplain experiences.
+Third, the sample size limits the study’s generalizability.
+As indicated earlier, the study does not address the nuances of different-sized hospitals, different-sized pastoral care staffs, or the differences that may exist across a variety of demographic characteristics such as sex, race, years of experience, or spiritual affiliation.
+In other words, these data reveal patterns across hospital chaplains and may not be completely representative of all hospital chaplain experiences.
 Future research should consider larger, survey method research to help support some of the data found in this study and continue exploring the chaplain’s role.